-This study is split into different groups (see figure 1)- some groups will be given two doses of the novel TB vaccine (ID93/GLA-SE), while other groups will not receive any vaccines.
-There are no placebos ("dummy" doses) in this study.
-After we have received the results from your screening visit you will be randomly assigned into one of these groups (you will not be able to choose whether or not you have the novel TB vaccine).
+This study is split into different groups (see figure 1), some groups will be given two doses of the novel TB vaccine (ID93/GLA-SE), while other volunteers will not receive any vaccines.
+There are no placebos ("dummy" doses) in this study. t After we have got back all of the results from your screening visit you will be randomly assigned the group.
+You will not be able to choose whether or not you have the novel TB vaccine.

 Although not all volunteers in this study will have the novel vaccine, all volunteers will have an aerosol BCG Challenge.
 To understand how effective the new vaccine is at helping the body's immune system to "fight off" the BCG in the lungs, all volunteers will also have washings taken from their lungs in a procedure called a bronchoscopy.
-The bronchoscopy will take place 14 days after the BCG Challenge and is explained below.
+The bronchoscopy will take place 14 days after the BCG challenge and is explained below.

 We will then use the lung washings and the blood samples which we collect during the study to compare between the groups.
-This will help us understand how much the new vaccine helps in stopping the BCG infection
+This will help us understand how much the new vaccine helps in stopping the BCG infection.